HarperDB/documentation/docs/developers/components/built-in.md

 This component is a [Resource Extension](./reference.md#resource-extension) and can be configured with the [`files`, `path`, and `root`](./reference.md#resource-extension-configuration) configuration options.

+Ensure this component is specified first in `config.yaml` so that environment variables are loaded prior to loading any other components.

 ```yaml
 loadEnv:
   files: '.env'